meowwtama/tp/docs/DeveloperGuide.md

 <puml src="diagrams/LogicClassDiagram.puml" width="550"/>

-Here's the partial class diagram showing the interaction between the abstract Command class and the various command classes.
+The following is a partial class diagram showing the interaction between the abstract Command class and the various command classes.

 <puml src="diagrams/CommandClassDiagram.puml" width="550" />